 If you plan on driving from Las Vegas to Zion National Park yourself, you’ll find the drive to be straightforward and easy.

 You’ll simply get on the 1-15 North and stay on that interstate for about two and a half hours.
-Along the way, there will be plenty of towns and service stations to stop at for food and fuel, plus a few extra stops that could be worth taking if you have the time.
+Along the way, there will be plenty of towns and service stations to stop at for food and fuel, plus a few extra stops that could be worth taking if you have the time and want to make a bit of a road trip out of it.

-Consider a detour through the Valley of Fire State Park just about an hour from Las Vegas to take in some incredible scenery and red rock formations.
+Consider a detour through the Valley of Fire State Park – which is about an hour from Las Vegas – to take in some incredible scenery and red rock formations.

 Take a drive on Mouse’s Tank Road, the main road going through the park, to enjoy beautiful views without even having to get out of the car, or stop at some of the cool formations, such as the Beehives, to take pictures and stretch your legs.